jillesvangurp/kt-search/manual/Aggregations.md

 ## Extending the Aggregation support

-Like with the Search DSL, we do not strive to provide full coverage of all the features and instead provide implementations for commonly used aggregations only and make it really easy to extend this.
+Like with the Search DSL, we do not provide exhaustive coverage of all the features and instead provide implementations for commonly used aggregations and make it really easy to extend this.

+So, if you get stuck without support for something you need, you should be able to fix it easily yourself.

-You can easily add your own classes to deal with aggregation results.
+You can add your own classes and extension functions to deal with aggregation results.
 We'll illustrate that by showing how the Terms aggregation works:

 ```kotlin